Andover-Robotics/ays-python-curriculum/.guides/content/If-Statement-Pt--1-1496.md

 In many other programming languages, there are specific characters that tells the computer where statements start and end.
 For example, in Java, you put a semicolon `;` at the end of each statement.
 Think of it as punctuation, but for code.

 However, in Python, we do not have any set characters that tell the computer where to start and stop reading.
-Instead, it uses line breaks and indents, aka "whitespace."
+Instead, it uses line breaks and indents, AKA "whitespace."
 The indents in front of those two print statements tell the computer that they belong to the if statement, and will only run if the if statement is true.

 As for the four spaces, that's just what the Python community has agreed to be the size of an indent.
 Hitting the `tab` key on your keyboard will work as well.